jennis0/foundryvtt-utils/README.md

 Collection of random scripts I use for FoundryVTT

 ## table_to_json.py
-A python script to read tables copied from online sources into a FoundryVTT compatible JSON format.
+A python3 script to read tables copied from online sources into a FoundryVTT compatible JSON format.
 It has several particularly useful features:
 - Auto subtable generation
 - Auto generation of multiple tables from NxM arrays
 - Dice roll formatting